stucchio/Homepage/content/detecting_funny_histograms.rst

 At the moment this test is not all I was hoping for.
 It's quite versatile, in the sense of being fully nonparametric and assuming little beyond the underlying distribution being monotone decreasing.
 But while theoretically the convergence is what one would expect, in practice the constants involved are large.
 I can only detect spikes in histograms after they've become significantly larger than I'd otherwise like.

 However, it's still certainly better than nothing.
 This method would have worked in several of the practical examples I described at the beginning and would have flagged issues earlier than than I detected them via manual processes.
 I do believe this method is worth adding to suites of automated anomaly detection.
 But if anyone can think of ways to improve this method, I'd love to hear about them.

+I've searched, but haven't found a lot of papers on this.
+One of the closest related ones is `Multiscale Testing of Qualitative Hypotheses <|filename|blog_media/2020/detecting_funny_histograms/euclid.aos.996986504.pdf>`_.